TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 - Choose an existing role, or create one from a template.
 - Your lambda function is created, in the *Function code* module, under *Code entry type* select *Upload a .Zip file*.
 - Browse and upload the zip file you've created in [*Configuring the skill* section](#configuring-the-skill).
-- Under *Handler info* type *lambda.handler*
+- Under *Handler info* type *lambda.handler*.
+Please note that the runtime is *Node.js 6.10*.
 - Scroll down to the *Basic settings* module and select time out of 8 seconds.
 - Scroll back up to the *Configuration* module and from the left bar list click on *Alexa Smart Home*.
 - In the new added *Configure triggers* module, under *Application Id* paste the application id assigned to your skill in the [*Configuring the skill interface: Part 1* section](#configuring-the-skill-interface-part-1), it looks like this *amzn1.ask.skill.#unique-skill_identifier*.
+Please note that trigger is enabled.
-- Save your function and don't close this tab, you're going to need it again in the next step.
+- Save your function and don't close this tab, you're going to need it later.
+### Creating the security profile
+For Smart Home Skills, Amazon forces us to use *lambda* as host for the skill, which we did in previous steps, and *OAUTH 2 Authorization Framework* for identifing the users.
+Fourtnlly for us, Amazon also has a service called *Login with Amazon* which allows to create secutiry profile for supporting OAUTH 2.
+Thant means we can allow our users to login with thier amazon account instead of creating our own authrization infrastructure and manage our own users.
+This is espcially great for this project.
+Considering this skill is for personal use only and not meant to be pulished, using Amazon's security profile will save the trouble of authenticating ourselfs.</br>
+Open [Amazon Developer Portal](https://developer.amazon.com/) in a different tab (leave the current developer portal tab open, you will need it), sign in and this time click on the *APPS & SERVICES* tab and then click *Login with Amazon* sub-menu.</br>
+Click *Create a New Security Profile* and give the profile a name and a description.
+In the *Privacy URL* just put any url you want, you can put you ha link if you want, no one besides you is going to have access to this page.
+Click save to save your profile.</br>
+Go into the created profile and click on the *Web Settings* tab, you need to allow a return url, go back to original developer portal tab and click *Configuration* in the right menu.
+Scroll down until you see *Redirect URLs*.</br>
+- *pitangui.amazon.com* is the url for inside the US.
+- *layla.amazon.com* is for outside of the US.
+- *alexa.amazon.co.jp* is for Japan.

+If you're not sure which one to use, you can use all three, it doesn't matter, only the right one will be used anyway.</br>
+Save the security profile, but don't close the tab, you will need it for the next step.
 ### Configuring the skill interface: Part 2
-Go back to [Amazon Developer Portal](https://developer.amazon.com/), and click on the
+Go back to [Amazon Developer Portal](https://developer.amazon.com/)(the original tab where we started creating our skill), and click on the